-- Following the separation, Ironwood Pharmaceuticals, Inc., or Ironwood, expects to focus principally on its core expertise in GI, including advancing LINZESS® (linaclotide) and its GI development programs. - The new company, which has been named Cyclerion Therapeutics, Inc., or Cyclerion, expects to leverage its pioneering work in cyclic guanosine monophosphate, or cGMP, and sGC pharmacology to advance an innovative pipeline of five distinct programs focused on the treatment of serious and orphan diseases.
+- Following the separation, Ironwood Pharmaceuticals, Inc., or Ironwood, expects to focus principally on its core expertise in GI, including advancing LINZESS and its GI development programs. - The new company, which has been named Cyclerion Therapeutics, Inc., or Cyclerion, expects to leverage its pioneering work in cyclic guanosine monophosphate, or cGMP, and sGC pharmacology to advance an innovative pipeline focused on the treatment of serious and orphan diseases.